OBPPC Framework: Occasion × Brand × Pack × Price × Channel

 Key white space identified:

-1. On-the-go + Convenience: No single-serve pack under $1.50 — massive gap in the highest-impulse channel
+1. On-the-go + Convenience: No single-serve pack under $1.50, a massive gap in the highest-impulse channel

 2. Family sharing + Club: No bulk sharing format for warehouse clubs